ananyacleetus/scavengerHunt2024/peppa.md

 # Clue #8

-This clue is a bit unique because you need to head to this location alone, without Ananya
+This clue is a bit unique because you need to head to this location alone, without Ananya or Nemo (or Shyam??)

 It'll all make sense when you get there I promise.

-Head to:
+Head to Ander North, and check the kitchen freezer

-Your travel song is:
+Your travel song is [this](https://open.spotify.com/track/7vidktgNZFQylTgH1GEnMs?si=6fe80d93f6874507)